google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ```

 ### Test it out
 Open the playground and create a stack of blocks.
+Enter keyboard navigation
+mode by pressing **shift + control + K**.
 Move your cursor down a few
-blocks.
-And then press **ctrl + W**.
-Notice how the cursor jumps to the top of the
+blocks and then press **ctrl + W**.
+Notice how the cursor jumps to the top of
-stack of blocks.
+the stack of blocks.

 ![](./skip_to_top.gif)